mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 11th, 2021

 **Today's JavaScript Progress**: Continued working on the project that involves data pagination and filtering.
-Currently everything is functioning as expected - the list of students is displayed dynamically on the page using pagination.
+Currently, everything is functioning as expected - the list of students is displayed dynamically on the page using pagination.
 Yay!!!
 The next step would be adding filtering functionality and refactoring the code.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-046)
 &nbsp;